yii2mod/yii2-ion-slider/README.md

 Slider Options
 ----------------
-You can find them on the [options page](http://ionden.com/a/plugins/ion.rangeSlider/en.html)
+You can customize the slider using `pluginOptions`, using one of the plugin [options](http://ionden.com/a/plugins/ion.rangeSlider/en.html).
+Note that the `type` option should be configured on its own, and is not part of the `pluginOptions` array.